 The authorised limit reflects the additional borrowing requirement as part of the Housing Revenue Account (HRA) self-financing reforms.
 The Housing self-financing reforms also set an overall 'debt cap' for the HRA which in itself reflects an affordability level based on the Government's model of how much debt can be supported by the HRA after considering the forecast of income from rents and management and maintenance costs over a 30 year period.
 The HRA debt cap for Tendring was £60,285,000, but the Government announced the abolition of the HRA debt cap from 29 October 2018.
-The updated HRA Business Plan reported to Members in December 2021 and January 2022 as part of the HRA budget set out the proposal to replace maturity debt that reaches maturity in 2022/23 and 2024/25 with repayment type loans.
+The updated HRA Business Plan reported to Members in December 2022 and January 2023 as part of the HRA budget, reflected the financing of a maturing loan debt via internal borrowing in 2022/23 instead of borrowing and there are no maturities in 2023/24.
+More loan debt matures in 2024/25 and 2025/26 and decisions to address these will need to be confirmed during the year. set out the proposal to replace maturity debt that reaches maturity in 2022/23 and 2024/25 with repayment type loans.
 The estimated impact of this is included within the HRA Business Plan and is included within this Treasury Strategy to enable this approach to be progressed as part of the Council's treasury activities during the year.
-Further reports will be presented to Members if changes to this approach are required during the year such as responding to any new / future burdens or priorities which would have an overall financial impact on the current HRA Business Plan.
+Further reports will be presented to Members as if changes to this approach develops are required during the year such as responding to any new / future burdens or priorities which would have an which will set out the overall financial impact on the current HRA Business Plan.